COVID-19 Page Updated – December 22, 2021

 All RRTA Bus Routes are operating NORMAL Service.
 Riders are required to wear a mask.

 RRTA is collecting fares.
 Customers can board at the front door.

-RRTA Customers and Employees Still Need to Wear Masks. – Posted June 29, 2021
+RRTA Customers and Employees Still Need to Wear Masks. – Updated August 25, 2021

-All public transit agencies must follow the federal regulations for face masks that make it required until September 13, 2021 for all persons either using public transit or at public transit facilities.
+All public transit agencies must follow the federal regulations for face masks that make it required until January 18, 2022 for all persons either using public transit or at public transit facilities.
 Therefore, all RRTA Customers and Employees must continue to wear a face mask until January 18, 2022.
 The January 18, 2022 date is the new extended date put into place.
 This requirement is regulated by the Transportation Security Administration (TSA).